 While Jewish children (and adults!) around the world celebrate in many different ways, some of the more common traditions include spinning a top called a dreidel.
 The dreidel has four sides, each of which is imprinted with a Hebrew letter abbreviating the words, “A miracle happened here.”

 Another tradition during Hanukkah is the eating of fried foods, including latkes (potato pancakes) and jelly doughnuts called sufganiyot (seen here being shared by Rabbi Eckstein and IDF soldiers).

 A third fun Hanukkah tradition that’s just as delicious as fried foods is sharing and eating gelt, chocolate coins in gold wrappers.

 But perhaps the most famous Hanukkah celebration of all, and the one that best reflects the name “Festival of Lights” is the lighting of…

 8. The Hanukkah Menorah

 Unlike the regular menorah, which has but seven candles, the menorah lit during Hanukkah has nine.
 Why nine candles?

 Well, eight of the candles represent the eight miraculous nights the Maccabees spent making more pure oil.
 And the ninth, called the shamash, sits in the middle of the menorah and is used to light each candle.
 So, on the first night of Hanukkah, two candles are actually lit — the shamash, as well as the first of the regular candles.
 On each successive night, another candle is lit.
 And this, my friends, is how the Jewish people celebrate the Festival of Lights, a remembrance of one of God’s miracles during this festive season of miracles.
-Happy Hanukkah!Tags: Bible Hanukkah History Holidays Jesus Lists Maccabees
+Happy Hanukkah!Tags: Hanukkah Holidays Maccabees